xen-troops/meta-xt-prod-devel-rpi5/README.md

 ## Testing

-This section shows the way to start domains:
+This section describes how to start domains:

-To start domains please execute the following commands from control domain console:
+To start domains, please execute the following commands from the control domain console:

 * rpi_5_domd
 ```
 	xu create rpi_5_domd
 	xu console <domain id>
 ```
-To exit console use `Ctrl-']'`
+To exit the console, use `Ctrl-']'`

 * rpi_5_domu